JaneliaSciComp/SongExplorer/README.md

 annotations with sounds detected in your recordings.
 Then look for localized hot spots of mistakes and make annotations therein.

-DeepSong provides two ways to generate lists of errors, which you'll need to choose between.
+SongExplorer provides two ways to generate lists of errors, which you'll need to choose between.
 The `Accuracy` button does so just for the validation data, while `Activations` uses the entire ground truth or a randomly sampled subset thereof.